|Help and Advice|

 Paul Crossland of Liverpool imaged the Iris reflection nebula NGC 7023 in the constellation of Cepheus (below left), also known as Caldwell 4.

-NGC 7023 is actually the star cluster within the nebuloslty; it is one of these stars, SAO 19158, which is illuminating the surrounding gas and dust.
+NGC 7023 is actually the star cluster within the nebulosity; it is one of these stars, SAO 19158, which is illuminating the surrounding gas and dust.
 This object is about 1,300 light years from the Earth and is around 6 light years in diameter.
-With an apparent magnitude of 6.8 but large 18 arc minute angular dimeter it has a low surface brightness and is best seen with medium to large telescopes.
+With an apparent magnitude of 6.8 but large 18 arc minute angular diameter it has a low surface brightness and is best seen with medium to large telescopes.

 Paul used a Skywatcher ED80 refractor and a Canon 500D DSLR plus CLS filter for this image.